atomicmoloch/atomicmoloch.github.io/mechanisms.md

 # Existing Mechanisms

 The paper starts by analyzing the properties of the two liquid democracy mechanisms that have been put into real world use in any substantive capacity: Google Votes and LiquidFeedback.
-It then covers two further mechanisms that have been proposed in papers: [GreedyCap][kahng] and a [fluid mechanics model][golz].
+It then covers three further mechanisms that have been proposed in papers: Breadth-first, Greedycap, and a fluid dynamics model.

 ## Google Votes